 Here are the COVID-19 cases and deaths confirmed Wednesday for Washington state

-The Washington state Department of Health reported on Wednesday 724 new confirmed cases of COVID-19 and four deaths.
+The Washington state Department of Health reported Wednesday 716 new confirmed cases of COVID-19 and 16 deaths.

-Statewide totals from the illness caused by the coronavirus are at 99,874 cases and 2,286 deaths, up from 99,150 cases 2,282 deaths Tuesday.
+Statewide totals from the illness caused by the coronavirus are at 104,743 cases and 2,353 deaths, up from 104,027 cases and 2,337 deaths Tuesday.
 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.

-Nineteen people with confirmed COVID-19 cases were admitted to Washington state hospitals on Oct.
-2, the most recent date with complete data.
+Thirty-three people with confirmed COVID-19 cases were admitted to Washington state hospitals on Oct.
+9, the most recent date with complete data.
 Average daily hospitalizations peaked in early April at 78.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.